Reading30 min read·Module 1High exam weight

 Usage Phase:

-1. Application uses credentials for AWS API calls
+1. The application uses the credentials for AWS API calls

-2. Credentials include session token in every request
+2. The credentials include the session token in every request

 Expiration Phase:

-2. Application must request new credentials before expiration
+2. The application must request new credentials before expiration

 Credential Duration Limits